|Nutrition Facts (per serving)|

 Line the crust with aluminum foil, pressing it over the bottom and up the sides.
 Fill the shell at least three-quarters full with dried beans, raw rice, or pie weights.

 Bake the pie shell in the preheated oven for 4 minutes, or until it just begins to show some color.

 Remove the weights or beans and foil and return the pie shell to the oven.
 Bake for 2 minutes longer.
 Set aside to cool and reduce the oven temperature to 350 F.

-Combine butter and sugar in a medium saucepan; heat, stirring until melted and well blended.
+Combine the butter and sugar in a medium saucepan.
+Heat, stirring, until melted and well blended.

 Let the mixture cool slightly.
-Add the coconut, vinegar, vanilla, and beaten eggs; blend thoroughly.
+Add the coconut, vinegar, vanilla, and beaten eggs until all is blended thoroughly.

 Pour the filling into the partially baked pie shell.

 Bake for about 20 to 55 minutes at 350 F, or until a knife inserted into the center comes out clean.